AdobeDocs/campaign-classic.en/help/integrations/using/submitting-request-to-adobe.md

 topic-tags: audience-sharing
 ---

-# Submitting request to Adobe{#submitting-request-to-adobe}
+# Request provisioning updates to share audiences {#submitting-request-to-adobe}

 >[!NOTE]
 >
->To be able to proceed further, make sure that IMS is enabled on your system.
+>To be able to proceed further, make sure that Adobe IMS is enabled on your system.
 Consult the section about [IMS](../../integrations/using/about-adobe-id.md).

 Once IMS is enabled, you can request provisioning of the People core service/Audience Manager integration with Campaign.
 To do that, send an email to [Digital-Request@adobe.com](mailto:Digital-Request@adobe.com) with the following information: